 Done well, an ownership transition can be the most fun and rewarding time in the life of a business.
 This is just why our team loves this work, and likes to get involved early, whether in small beginning steps or a comprehensive program.
 Contact Arnie Macdonald if you have questions or want more information.

 No Negligence Claims for Defective Workmanship: A Review of the Economic Loss Doctrine

-A recent decision in the Maine Superior Court reminds us of the relevance of the economic loss doctrine when pursuing or defending a construction claim.
+A recent decision in the ME Superior Court reminds us of the relevance of the economic loss doctrine when pursuing or defending a construction claim.

 With respect to the construction industry, the economic loss doctrine typically prohibits tort claims (such as negligence) related to poor workmanship if the only damages alleged relate to the work itself, or a failure to complete the work.
 As the Court concluded in Oceanside, these claims are more properly contract claims (typically breach of contract and/or breach of warranty).
 Thus, a plaintiff seeking to recover such damages is limited to the claims available based on his or her contract and its associated remedies; tort remedies are not permitted.